Applying to the Engineering Management Program

-We're glad that you're considering Duke's Master of Engineering Management Program, and we're here to help you with any questions that you may have.
-Use the menu to navigate through our deadlines, requirements, and application system.
+We're glad that you're considering Duke's Master of Engineering Management!
+We're here to help you and answer your questions.
+Use the menu to navigate through our deadlines, requirements, and online application.

 What kind of applicant is Duke’s MEM Program looking for?